semaphoreci/docs/docs/reference/conditions-reference.md

 - [Skip block execution][skip]
 - [Conditionally run a block][run]

+You can find detailed information about the `when` operation in our [library repo](https://github.com/renderedtext/when#promote-automatically-on-master-branch-and-tags-when-the-result-is-passed).

 ## Formal language definition

 Formal language definition in [extended Backus-Naur Form (EBNF)][ebnf] notation is shown below: